Legal

 International transfers

-Some of our service providers, including Netlify and Google, are international organisations and may process personal information on servers located outside the United Kingdom.
-Where personal information is transferred outside the UK, it is protected by appropriate safeguards recognised under UK data protection law, so that your information continues to receive an adequate level of protection.
+Some of our service providers, including Web3Forms, Supabase and Vercel, may process personal information on servers located outside the United Kingdom.
+Where this happens, appropriate safeguards required by UK data protection law are used, where applicable, so that your information continues to receive an appropriate level of protection.

 How long we keep your information

-If you would like your enquiry details deleted sooner, please contact us and we will do so unless we are required to keep them.
+If you would like your information deleted sooner, please contact us and we will do so unless we are required to keep it.

 Cookies and similar technologies

-Our website does not use analytics, advertising, or tracking cookies, and it does not track your activity across the site.
+Our website does not use advertising or tracking cookies, and it does not track your activity across other websites.
+We use Vercel Web Analytics, described above under “Analytics”, which does not set cookies.
 The fonts used on the site are hosted by us directly, so no third-party font service is involved.

 Links to other websites